C2SP/wycheproof/doc/key_wrap.md

 longer inputs.
 Currently the tests do not fail when a padding oracle is present, since such oracles are likely harmless.

-## Reference list

-[BR00]: Bellare, Rogaway, "Encode-Then-Encipher Encryption: How to exploit nonces or redundancy in plaintexts for efficient cryptography", Asiacrypt 2000, pp.317--330.